juancruzsosa/torchero/documentation/source/index.rst

 It provides tools and utilities to

 - Setup a training process in few lines of code.
-- Comes prebuilt with several of metrics to monitor the training performance and display them in a handy progress bar.
+- Comes pre-built with several of metrics to monitor the training performance and display them in a handy progress bar.
 - If it's required, it integrates with *TensorBoard* to visualize those metrics in an online manner with a minimal setup.
-- Adaptability to add functionality vía Callbacks.
+- Adaptability to add functionality via Callbacks.

 .. toctree::
    :maxdepth: 2